 The results achieved by the ensemble learner are encouraging.
-For the subjectivity classification task the results ( table 4) achieved by this approach (MVE) are better that those achieved by any of the individual feature-sets.
-The domain transfer (table 6) is almost as good as that achieved by POS, and significantly better that that achieved by the other featuresets.
+For the subjectivity classification task the results (Table 7) achieved by this approach (MVE) are better that those achieved by any of the individual feature-sets.
+The domain transfer (Table 9) is almost as good as that achieved by POS, and significantly better that that achieved by the other feature-sets.

-For the review classification task (table 5) this approach performs better than POS and TS, but not a good as BOW.
-In the domain transfer case (table 7), this approach performs best on average.
+For the review classification task (Table 8) this approach performs better than POS and TS, but not a good as BOW.
+In the domain transfer case (Table 10), this approach performs best on average.

-This approach to classification exploits the fact that the three different feature-sets do not make mistakes on the same documents.
+This approach to classification exploits the fact that the three different feature-sets do not all make mistakes on the same documents.
 So a mistake made by the model based on one feature-set can be corrected by the models based on the other feature-sets.
 This works best in situations where all three feature-sets achieve good performance, such as the subjectivity classification task.
 When each feature-set performs well, they are more likely to correct each others mistakes.

-In cases where some of the feature-sets perform poorly (such as the review classification task), this approach will achieve performance that is proportional to the relative performance of the individual feature-sets.
+In cases where some of the feature-sets perform poorly (such as the review classification task), this approach will achieve performance that is proportional to the relative performance of the individual featuresets.